 OSD1_PARAMETER- This number addresses the respective screen layout number, allowing to set individual items active on one screen but have them switched off on another screen.
 OSD settings default to 4 screens optionally available.

 OSDn_CHAN_MAXto adjust RC channel pwm limits to use for switching to a respective screen.

-- 0 = switches to next screen if the set RC channel’s value is changed
+- 0 = switches to next screen if the set RC channel’s (OSD_CHAN) value is changed

 - 1 = directly selects a screen based on the set pwm limits for each respective screen.
 RC channel value must change for new pwm value to be recognized.

 - 2 = toggles screens on a low to high transition of set RC channel. keeps toggling to next screen every 1s while channel value is kept high